-Domestic Shorthair (green-eyed Blue or Black Self, only).
-The application for registration of a kitten or entire adult where one parent is a domestic shorthair should be accompanied by a DNA test certificate(s) showing that the kitten or entire adult is not a carrier of colourpoint, longhair, chocolate, cinnamon, PKD, PK-Def and PRA-CEP290 and that the cat is blood type A, not carrying B. It is not expected that the domestic shorthair parent will be GCCF registered.
+Registered Domestic Shorthair (green-eyed Blue or Black Self, only).
+Domestic Shorthairs used for out crossing should be registered with the GCCF prior to registration of any of their offspring.
+The application for registration should be accompanied by a DNA test certificate(s) showing that the cat is not a carrier of recessive albino series alleles, longhair, chocolate or cinnamon, and that the cat is blood type A, not carrying B.